85ip9gh/SpringBoot_CRUD_1/README.md

 - Make elements mobile friendly (Especially '/home' and '/my-cars' pages)
 - Buttons and image of car too big in cards.
 The information can look better and be better arranged.

+# Bugs
+- Don't let user add username that is already in database(fix in api then have message pop up in front-end as well)

 # Updates

 ### 10/15/2023